 Do you struggle to achieve defined curls in your natural hair?
 Don’t worry, you are in the right place.
 Remember each curly hair type has its own characteristics that may need somewhat different care and styling products.
-Below are steps and videos that help me get my natural hair in a cute wash and go hairstyle and probably might help you too.
-My hair is type 4c thin hair with medium to low porosity.
+Below are steps and videos that help me and could help you too get your natural hair in a cute wash and go hairstyle.
+You will also learn how to maintain your wash and go style at least for a week.
 I hope you enjoy.
 Please don’t forget to comment below.
 You can also share your experiences with this hairstyle.

 - Start styling on close to dry or dry hair

 - Include a styling cream or gel for more definition

 - Work in smaller sections for maximum product penetration

 - Let hair dry completely

 - Stretch and fluff for length and volume